 - 3/4 cup shredded cheese, optional

-Bring to a boil, cover and reduce heat to low.
+Bring the contents to a boil, cover and reduce heat to low.
 Simmer very, very gently for 22-24 minutes, or until rice is just cooked.
 If possible, don’t lift the lid until ready to check for doneness.

-When rice is cooked, very gently, with a spatula, working from the bottom turn the ground beef and rice over.
+When rice is cooked, very gently, with a thin spatula, working from the bottom turn the ground beef and rice over.

 Remove from heat, add cheese if using, cover and let sit for five minutes.